campaign-layer/origin-sdk/README.md

 The TwitterAPI class is the entry point for fetching user Twitter data from the Auth Hub.
 It requires an API key to be instantiated.

-**Note: The methods for fetching data will only return data for users who have authenticated to your app via the Camp SDK.**
+**Note: The methods for fetching data will only return data for users who have authenticated to your app via the Origin SDK.**

 #### Constructor